ارزیابی تعامل روستاییان استان قزوین با گوشتخواران بزرگ

 • Sadegh Khosravi 6

-1 College of Forestry and Conservation, University of Montana, Missoula, US
+1 Department of Ecosystem and Conservation Sciences, University of Montana, Missoula, US.

 چکیده [English]